jackiepurdue/paper-2019-amr-uba/manuscript.md

 Antimicrobial resistance (AMR) is a global threat to human health.
 Efforts to prevent the spread of AMR rely on surveillance of possible AMR determinants.
-Using phylogenetics to highlight potential sources of AMR could guide researchers in chosing organisms for phenotypic resistance testing.
+Using phylogenetics to highlight potential sources of AMR could guide researchers in choosing organisms for phenotypic resistance testing.
 A systematic way of classifying AMR gene variants is important in comparing these phylogenetic relationships.
-Canonical AMR family sequences are compared to homologues from diverse sources, as a way of Canonical sequence data from the Comprehensive Antibiotic Resistance Database (CARD) was used to query CARD prevalence data, NCBI sequence data, and predicted resistomes in in a data set of 7903 draft quality metagenome assembled genomes @wrBRBdFb  (MAGs) from various uncultivated bacterial and archeal sources (UBAs).
+In this study, the phylogenetic neighborhoods of several named AMR genes are characterized by their diversity, spread, and potential for discovering possibly novel AMR variants.
-Genes associated potentially associated with mobile colistin resistance (MCR) were found in the UBA sources.
+Canonical sequence data from the Comprehensive Antibiotic Resistance Database (CARD) was used to query CARD prevalence data, NCBI sequence data, and draft quality metagenome assembled genomes (MAGs) from various uncultivated bacterial and archeal sources (UBAs).
-New Dheli beta-lactamases (NDM), Klebsiella pneumoniae carbapenemases (KPC), and OXA beta-lactamases were not found to be represented in the UBAs, but
+Genes which were potentially associated with mobile colistin resistance (MCR) were found in the UBA sources.
-[TODO: "gradient of the AMR trees"]
+New Delhi beta-lactamases (NDM), *Klebsiella pneumoniae* carbapenemases (KPC), and OXA beta-lactamases were not found to be represented in the UBAs, [TODO: "gradient of the AMR trees"]
-[TODO: conclusion]
+[TODO: conclusion: lots of novelty that cannot be accommodated by existing nomenclature schemes?]

 ## Introduction